MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE476Yj]

-È possibile usare [Assistente per Teams](use-advisor-teams-roll-out.md) per distribuire Microsoft Teams.
-Assistente per Teams fornisce una guida per l'implementazione di Teams.
-Valuta l'ambiente di Microsoft 365 e identifica le configurazioni più comuni che può essere necessario aggiornare o modificare prima di procedere per la corretta implementazione di Teams.
+You can use [Advisor for Teams](use-advisor-teams-roll-out.md) to help you roll out Microsoft Teams.
+Advisor for Teams walks you through your Teams rollout.
+It assesses your Microsoft 365 environment and identifies the most common configurations that you may need to update or modify before you can successfully roll out Teams.

 > [!TIP]
 > È consigliabile includere nell'implementazione iniziale di Teams le app in primo piano, ad esempio Planner.
-Aggiungere ulteriori [app, bot e connettori](deploy-apps-microsoft-teams-landing-page.md) per incentivare l'adozione di Teams.
+Aggiungi altre [app di Teams](deploy-apps-microsoft-teams-landing-page.md) mentre guidi l'adozione di Teams.

  > [!Note]
  > Per informazioni dettagliate sulle funzionalità di Teams su piattaforme diverse, vedere [Funzionalità di Teams per piattaforma](https://support.microsoft.com/office/teams-features-by-platform-debe7ff4-7db4-4138-b7d0-fcc276f392d3).

 ## <a name="chat-deployment-prerequisites"></a>Prerequisiti per la distribuzione della chat

-Prima di implementare Teams nell'organizzazione, è necessario verificare che l'ambiente sia pronto.
-Consultare [Preparare la rete dell'organizzazione per Teams](prepare-network.md) e apportare le modifiche necessarie per l'ambiente.
+Before you roll out Teams across your organization, take time to confirm that your environment is ready for Teams.
+Review [Prepare your organization's network for Teams](prepare-network.md) and make any required changes to your environment.

 |Chiedersi|Azione |
 |------------|-------|